 This one came to me when two different ones collided together, sparking an idea that got me out of a rut.
 I call it a word tree.
-Not only can it generate plot ideas, it helps in travelling beyond the analytical mind to make us look at our stories in a different way.
+Not only can it generate plot ideas, it helps in travelling beyond the analytical mind to make us look at story in a different way.

 As trees traditionally grow from the root, we’ll begin there.
 Start by taking a piece of paper or your notebook and write down a word that is somehow significant to your story.
 This might be a character, a setting or anything else you can think of.

 Then, at the very top of the page write a second word.
 This could also be relevant or completely random.
 If you can’t think of anything, choose a word from a newspaper or whatever else is lying around.
 Like a hotel Bible.

 Ignore the word at the top for a moment and focus instead on the ‘root’ word.
 Now on your phone or egg timer set a countdown of 5-10 min.
 Start making free associations with this word by branching off and writing down a new word.

 Your tree won’t look a classical shape, but more like a mind map/ weird molecular structure.
 Continue doing this until you reach exactly halfway on the page.
 The more you let go the better.